 Due to its mechanism of action, the use of Ultomiris increases the patient's susceptibility to meningococcal infection/sepsis (Neisseria meningitidis).
 Meningococcal infection due to any serogroup may occur.
-To reduce this risk of infection, all patients must be vaccinated against meningococcal infections at least 2 weeks prior to administering the first dose of Ultomiris.
+To reduce this risk of infection, all patients must be vaccinated against meningococcal infections at least 2 weeks prior to initiating Ultomiris unless the risk of delaying Ultomiris outweighs the risk of developing meningococcal infection.
 Patients who initiate Ultomiris treatment less than 2 weeks after receiving a meningococcal vaccine must receive treatment with appropriate prophylactic antibiotics until 2 weeks after vaccination.
 Vaccines against serogroups A, C, Y, W135 and B where available, are recommended to reduce the risk of infection with the commonly pathogenic meningococcal serogroups.
-Patients must be vaccinated or revaccinated according to current medical guidelines for vaccination use.
+Patients must be vaccinated according to current medical guidelines for vaccination use.

 Vaccination may not be sufficient to prevent meningococcal infection.
 Consideration should be given to official guidance on the appropriate use of antibacterial agents.
+The prescriber and patient should discuss the potential role of ongoing preventative antibacterials.
 Cases of serious or fatal meningococcal infections/sepsis have been reported in patients treated with Ultomiris and other terminal complement inhibitors.
 All patients should be monitored for early signs of meningococcal infection and sepsis, evaluated immediately if infection is suspected, and treated with appropriate antibiotics.
 Patients should be informed of these signs and symptoms and steps should be taken to seek medical care immediately.
 Physicians should provide patients with a Patient Information Brochure and a Patient Safety Card.